BouKiCHi/vscode-watch-run/README.md

 ## Features

-This extension will watch specified file and execute the task when that is changed.
+This extension will watch specified file and run the task when that is changed.

 ![save and run](images/image01.gif)